ArragonElessar/devsoc-hack/README.md

 # Ruparel
 This is a basic flask app, where frontend is a dummy shopping website.
-As of now, the functionality is email-otp verification of new users and login.
+As of now, the functionality is registerationof new users and login.
 The app is hosted on herokuapps and the database used is heroku-postgres db.